 Vermont Technical College students have a strong sense of educational purpose, cooperative spirit, and a willingness to live comfortably within the college community without losing their sense of individuality.
-Still, there are many adjustments that students must make to pursue a college education successfully, and at times, students need guidance in making decisions about college, their personal lives, or their overall objectives.
+Still, there are many adjustments that students must make to pursue a college education successfully and, at times, students need guidance in making decisions about college, their personal lives, or their overall objectives.

 To help students with such decisions, the college faculty and staff stand ready to offer assistance, ranging from friendly advice to consideration of more serious problems.
-There are also limited professional counseling services available on campus to assess and refer students to community resources.
+In some cases, we rely on community resources to augment existing campus services.

-Published in the Student Handbook are guidelines and regulations on conduct.
+Guidelines and regulations on student conduct are published in the Student Handbook.
 These exist to aid students in making the transition to college life and to outline some of the characteristics a student needs to fit comfortably into campus life.
 These regulations are subject to change by the posting of notices on campus bulletin boards and the college web site.

-All students are expected to exhibit satisfactory conduct at all times, and the college reserves the right to take action, up to and including dismissal, against students whose behavior violates college regulations.
+All students are expected to exhibit satisfactory conduct at all times and the college reserves the right to take action, up to and including dismissal, against students whose behavior violates college regulations.
 In all instances of disciplinary action, the college is committed to providing the student an opportunity for due process.
-As an institution of higher education, the college expects its students to follow behavioral standards above those of the population, in general.
+As an institution of higher education, the college expects its students to follow behavioral standards above those of the population in general.